BRutan/XMLWorkbookGenerator/README.md

 # Important Notes:

 o	After FinishSheet() has been called, one cannot write to a previously generated sheet.

-After writing all data to all intended sheets, one then must call the GenerateFile() method to finish writing to the file.
-Performing these steps out of order will throw a derived NonFatal or SemiFatal exception.
+o	Performing these steps out of order will throw a derived NonFatal or SemiFatal exception.

 o	Write operations check if provided row and column are out of bounds, and will throw a nonfatal exception if either are.
 The maximum (row, column) is (1048576, 16384) for XLSX workbooks.